BenderScript/mopa/README.md

 ```
 It possibly means you are (or were) connected to a VPN.
 In my case only a computer restart would solve this issue.
 Minikube stop, delete and rm -rf ~/.kube would not solve it.
 Other suggestions?

+For reference, this is the [github](https://github.com/kubernetes/minikube/issues/3022) issue with a long list of complains and possible solutions.

 # References

  * This [page](https://github.com/istio/istio/wiki/Mixer-Running-a-Local-Instance) has a good (and maybe the only?) rich mixc example.